so1der/m601/README.md

 button_6 = macro_2
 etc
 After that, upload .ini file reconnect (in my case) the mouse, and You're good to go!
 If You find any errors, please let me know.

+There are default 5 ms delay between macros actions.
+You can decrease it down to 1 ms, but in my case, with 1 ms delay often the order of actions of the macros did not match the file, so I increase it up to 5 ms. You can change it in the file 'cli.py', lines 214 and 219. _raw_macro.append(0x05)_, 0x05 in this case determines delay in the hex format.

 # Some hardware info